vehansen/v4ref/README.md

 # v4ref
-Source files and images for V4 language online reference manual To generate HTML reference pages:
+Source files and images for V4 language online reference manual.

+To generate HTML reference pages:
  * Copy *.v4, *.gif and *.v4d files into an empty directory
  * xv4 v4refgenerate from that directory